ParadoxV5/ruby-mingw-make/README.md

 ### Compatibility

-This is a newly published experiment; I have only tested with the following projects.
+I’m glad to announce that, except for Prism for which I have sent PRs, **this experiment works with `gem update` versions of every [Default and Bundled C extension](https://stdgems.org) 📈**.

-In theory, it’s compatible with anything that doesn’t leave [`rbconfig`](https://rubyapi.org/o/RbConfig)+[`mkmf`](https://rubyapi.org/o/MakeMakefile)’s comfort zone, which I expect to be the majority of C-based gems.
+While I have only tested this experiment with the following projects, In theory, it’s compatible with anything that doesn’t leave [`rbconfig`](https://rubyapi.org/o/RbConfig)+[`mkmf`](https://rubyapi.org/o/MakeMakefile)’s comfort zone, which I expect to be the majority of C-based gems.
 (It *will indeed* “take a while” when “Building native extensions”.)